 Heterogeneity between populations: If sufficient numbers are studied, it may be possible to generate reliable evidence in certain patient groups (e.g. those with major co-morbidity or who are older).
-To this end, data from this study may be combined with data from other trials of treatments for COVID-19 or influenza.
+To this end, data from this study may be combined with data from other trials of treatments for viral or bacterial pneumonia.